 Unlike road cars, driver comfort does not enter the equation - spring and damper rates are very firm to ensure the impact of hitting bumps and kerbs is defused as quickly as possible.
 The spring absorbs the energy of the impact, the shock absorber releases it on the return stroke, and prevents an oscillating force from building up.
 Think in terms of catching a ball rather than letting it bounce.

-Following the ban on computer-controlled 'active' suspension in the 1990s, all of the Formula One car's suspension functions must be carried out without electronic intervention.
+Ever since the ban on computer-controlled 'active' suspension in the 1990s, all of a Formula 1 car's suspension functions must be carried out without electronic intervention.
 The cars feature 'multi-link' suspension front and rear, broadly equivalent to the double wishbone layout of some road cars, with unequal length suspension arms top and bottom to allow the best possible control of the camber angle the wheel takes during cornering.
 As centrifugal force causes the body to roll, the longer effective radius of the lower suspension arms means that the bottom of the tyre (viewed from ahead) slants out further than the top, vital for maximising the grip yielded by the tyre.